14 min read

 Online discussion forums are structured platforms where users create topics, post replies, and engage in threaded conversations organised by categories.
 Unlike chat apps or social feeds, forums are built around permanence and organisation.

 Every conversation has a clear topic.
-Every reply is threaded under that topic.
-And everything is searchable months or years later.
-This structure makes forums ideal for:
+Replies stay threaded under that topic, and the whole archive remains searchable months or years after a thread is posted.
+This structure makes forums well-suited for:

-- Knowledge sharing, tutorials, how-to guides, and troubleshooting threads that remain useful long after they’re posted
+- Knowledge sharing: tutorials, how-to guides, and troubleshooting threads that stay useful long after posting

-- Community building, members develop identities, earn recognition, and form relationships over time
+- Community building: members develop identities, earn recognition, and build relationships over time

-- Customer support, questions get answered publicly, reducing repeat support tickets
+- Customer support: questions get answered publicly, cutting repeat support tickets

 Forums vs Social Media vs Chat Apps: What’s Different